 Alert: Showtimes now at 5:30pm!!

-Last weekend, I piled my family into our minivan and drove out to Concord to experience the drive-in movies first hand at the Solano West Wind.
-Yes, it’s a haul but it was a ton of fun.
+We love to pile the family into our minivan and drive out to Concord to experience the drive-in movies first hand at the Solano West Wind.
+Yes, it’s a haul but also a ton of fun.
 Though I think of outdoor movies as a summer thing, it gets dark so late in the warm months that I’d never actually taken my kids.
 (We abide by consistently early bedtimes in my house.)
-During the dark months, shows begin at 6pm so it was really the perfect time to go.
+During the dark months, shows begin at 6pm so it is really the perfect time to go.

 The kids loved sitting in the car huddled under a blanket wearing pajamas watching a movie screen OUTSIDE.
 The six-year old sat in his booster and the four-year old was on the seat beside him.
 The baby was passed from adult lap to adult lap and his cries didn’t bother the other moviegoers.
 I was so excited to share one of my fun teenage memories with a minivan full of children and the experience did not disappoint.
 The price for a whole family is a great deal too.